111. Introduction to History

 473. Latin American Literature as History

 This seminar employs new and classic novels to investigate diverse trends in modern Latin American history, focusing on the insight each text offers into the land’s people and institutions.
 Collectively, these volumes illuminate sweeping historical themes, harnessing personal stories to broad, impersonal forces and surveying a range of topics, from poverty and repression to adaptation and rebellion.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 190, 290, 390, 490.
 Internship